Hussain-Yunus02/Knowledge-Assistant-Support-Ticket-RAG-System/Technical_documentation.md

 This notebook implements a **Knowledge Assistant** that helps a support team handle customer tickets efficiently.
 It uses a **Retrieval-Augmented Generation (RAG)** pipeline with a **Large Language Model (LLM)**.
 The output is structured in **MCP-compliant JSON** format, containing an answer, references, and an action requirement.

+The project was deployed entirely on Google Colab using the T4 GPU setting.

 ---

 ## 2. Technologies Used